tangert/cradle/README.md

 - A renderer (which takes the AST and has an opinonated set of SVG objects and / or React components that will let you create interactive graphs).

 After:
-- An interactive CLUI app for specifying dagger graphs and interacting with them through text and clicking
+- An interactive CLUI app for specifying Cradle graphs and interacting with them through text and clicking
-- A Figma Dagger plugin that let's you automatically render
+- A Figma Cradle plugin that let's you automatically render

 While this is optimized for brainstorming quickly, it can also just be used as a base for mindmapping tools in general and runs wherever JavaScript runs.
 Because these graphs are just strings and can be used inside of any javascript app, you can just use string interpolation to atuomate building parts of your graph.
 Like this!